Sock Fetish

 - 1905: Sigmund Freud took up the foot-and-shoe fetish as a central example in his Three Essays on the Theory of Sexuality, reading it through his own (now largely superseded) symbolic theory.

-- 1994: An empirical study of foot-fetish respondents found that roughly 45% were aroused specifically by smelly socks or foot odour, the clearest documentation that the worn sock, not just the clean garment, is a recognised focus within this family, as summarised on Wikipedia's Foot fetishism article.
+- 1994 to 1995: an empirical survey of 262 foot-fetish respondents by Martin Weinberg, Colin Williams and Cassandra Calhan ("If the shoe fits…", Journal of Sex Research) found that roughly 45% were aroused specifically by smelly socks or foot odour, the clearest documentation that the worn sock, not just the clean garment, is a recognised focus within this family, as also summarised on Wikipedia's Foot fetishism article.

 Cultural & subcultural evolution